During the night of 2/3 November 2020 this beautiful house in Durham Place, Chelsea, built in 1790, collapsed completely into ruins.

-The Chairman of The Chelsea Society wrote the following letter to Cllr.
-Elizabeth Campbell, Leader of RBKC on 9th November:
+On 9th November 2020 The Chairman of The Chelsea Society had written the following letter to Cllr.
+Elizabeth Campbell, Leader of RBKC

 “The Chelsea Society was most grateful for the Zoom briefing which Councillor Thalassites and Council officers gave us on 9 November about the building collapse in Durham Place.
 We appreciate your willingness to discuss with us the action which the Council might take in response to it.
 We are aware that the Council itself was not responsible for providing Building Inspectors at the site; and that there are legal constraints on the Council’s freedom of action.

 The council of the Chelsea Society discussed the issue at its meeting on 4 November.
 I am writing to set out the measures which we agreed we would encourage the Council to take.
 We recognise that in some cases they would require changes to national legislation.